raspberrypilearning/make-a-face/en/step_1.md

 You will:

 + Use code creatively to make a piece of digital art
-+ Draw and position your art using geometric shapes and coordinates
++ Draw and position your art using geometric shapes, coordinates and layers
 + Organise your code with functions

 ![Examples of different faces](images/strip.png)